dojo-modeling/dojo-docs/model-registration.md

 ### Dojo Commands:
-Along with the Debian terminal commands you'll be able to execute in the virtual terminal as you configure your model, Dojo has a number of custom commands to help you register your model.
+Along with the Linux terminal commands you'll be able to execute in the virtual terminal as you configure your model, Dojo has a number of custom commands to help you register your model.
 You can type `dojo` at any time while in the terminal to bring up the helper text in the terminal, or view the [command cheatsheet](./cheatsheet.md).

 ![Dojo Command](imgs/dojo-command.png)